 Kitchen with dining area incorporating fabulous, handmade, fully equipped kitchen with 5 ring electric hob and double oven, microwave, fridge with icebox, washing machine and dishwasher.
 There is an adjoining lockable outhouse with freezer.

 Sitting room with exposed beams and wood burner with logs provided, sofa and double sofa bed.
 A sideboard provides the option for extra guest storage.
-There is plenty of indoor entertainment provided including HD TV with Freeview, DVD player, iDock and a selection of books and board games.
+There is plenty of indoor entertainment provided including Smart HD TV with Freeview, iDock and a selection of books and board games.

-Bedroom with zip and link beds which can be set up as 6' super king double or 3' twin beds as required, dressing table and built-in wardrobe.
+Bedroom with 6' super king double bed, dressing table and built-in wardrobe.